dude1121/obsidian-vault/01 - Notes/Simple harmonic motion derivation.md

 $$
 \frac{d^2x}{dt^2}+\omega^2x=0
 $$
-This is in the form of a [[Differential Equation#Second-Order linear differential equations|second-order linear differential equation]].
+This is in the form of a [[Ordinary Differential Equation#Second-Order linear differential equations|second-order linear differential equation]].
 As such, we can write this as,
 $$
 r^2+\omega^2=0
 $$